triole/tap-waiter/readme.md

     max_return_size: 10KB

     # set of return values to add to the final json
+    # bool values are by default false and have to be enabled explicitely
     return_values:
       # an array of the file path split at the path separator
       split_path: false